Online Interactive Karst Risk Maps

 Avoiding gypsum geohazards: guidance for planning and construction (http://nora.nerc.ac.uk/id/eprint/14146/1/Cooper_Callow_1998_DIFID_Gypsum_and_planning_WC_98_005_COL.pdf).

-Sinkholes and Subsidence; Karst and Cavernous Rocks in Engineering and Construction (Waltham et al., 2005) (this book is available at the NS Lands and Forestry library).
+Sinkholes and Subsidence; Karst and Cavernous Rocks in Engineering and Construction (Waltham et al., 2005) (this book is available at the NS Natural Resources and Renewables library).